eranamar-zz/eranamar.github.io/_posts/2017-04-30-Recurrent-Neural-Network---LSTM-and-GRU.markdown

 <a class="toc" name="toc-Section-3">3</a> LSTM Cell
 </h1>
 <div class="Unindented">
 Long Short Term Memory Cell (LSTM cell) is an improved version of the recurrent neuron that was proposed on 1997.
 It went through minor modifications until the version presented below (which is from 2013).
-LSTM cells solve both limitations of the basic recurrent neuron; it prevents the exploding and vanishing gradients problem, and it can <i>remember</i> as well to <i>forget</i>.
+LSTM cells solve both limitations of the basic recurrent neuron; it prevents the exploding and vanishing gradients problem, and it can <i>remember</i> as well as it can <i>forget</i>.
 </div>
 <div class="Indented">
 The main addition to the recurrent layer structure is the use of gates and a memory vector for each time step, denoted by <span class="MathJax_Preview"><script type="math/tex">